NclRSE-Training/git-ultra-novice/_episodes/04-changes.md

 {: .output}

-`peasoup.md` contains a single line, which we can see by running:
+`peasoup.md` contains two lines, which we can see by running:

 ~~~
 $ cat peasoup.md